 The term “BRIC” is an acronym formed with the initial letters of the four major emerging market countries: Brazil, Russia, India, and China.
 It was coined in 2001 by Jim O’Neill, chief economist at Goldman Sachs, and has been widely used ever since.
 The four BRIC states hold annual meetings, in which South Africa has also been participating since 2011, prompting the alternative nomenclature “BRICS”.
 Despite this however, the original term “BRIC countries” remains more commonly used.

-As of now, the GDP per capita in the industrialized countries is still significantly higher than that of the BRIC states.
-However, the four BRIC countries are estimated to be among, if not the, leading economies by 2050 - the are among the countries with the largest GDP in 2016 already.
+As of now, GDP per capita in the industrialized countries is still significantly higher than that of the BRIC states.
+However, the four BRIC countries are estimated to be among, if not the, leading economies by 2050 - the are among the countries with the largest GDP in 2017 already.

 This text provides general information.
 Statista assumes no